aaron-grau/curic/javascript/readings/js-intro.md

 ### Declaring Variables

+There are a few different ways to declare variables and constants in JavaScript.
+We go over the use cases for each.

+1. `var`
+2. `let` (ES6+)
+3. `const` (ES6+)

+Note: the subsections below talk a great deal about scoping in JavaScript.
+More on this to come!

+#### In the absence of `var`, `let`, or `const`

-In JavaScript, in order to use a variable, we must declare it.
+In JavaScript, in order to use a variable or constant, we must declare it.
 Variable declaration is the act of introducing the variable to the environment.
 When we declare a variable, we will often initialize it to a value.

+JavaScript won't raise an exception if you forget to use one of the above binding constructs - it'll just declare a global variable by default.
+As a general rule, we want to avoid declaring global variables because they can clutter up the global namespace and lead to unpredictable errors.
+For this reason, always make sure to declare your variables with a binding construct like `var`.
+Using a linter in your text editor (discussed in a later reading) can help you enforce this.

+#### `var`

-To declare a variable, use the `var` keyword, followed by a space and then the name of the variable.
+To declare a function-scoped variable, use the `var` keyword, followed by a space and then the name of the variable.

 ```javascript
 var myVar;